Please ensure Javascript is enabled for purposes of website accessibility

 Holidays: Closed

 Walk-in service welcomed.
 Please do not call prior to your arrival.
-Vail Urgent Care is located in the fifth floor at the Vail Health Hospital East Wing Tower, Suite 5800 (Elevator E).
+Vail Urgent Care is located on the 5th floor at the Vail Health Hospital East Wing Tower, Suite 5800 (Elevator E).

 This location also provides urgent care services, with same day and walk-in appointments for patients with acute injury or illness, as a convenient and affordable alternative to the Emergency Department for non-life threatening medical issues.